 - Success!
 Your new token will appear at the top of your list of tokens.

 You can click on the name of any token to see the scopes it covers and, if the token is public (

-sk), you will only be able to see the token in your account dashboard once - be sure to store it somewhere safe (like a password manager) if you need to access it later.
+sk), you will only be able to see the token in your account dashboard once - be sure to store it somewhere safe (like a password manager) so you can access it later.

 The Tokens API enables you to create public